selinyldrm/selinyldrm.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I’m Selin — a computer science researcher driven by ever-lasting curiosity and caffeine!
+Hello, I’m Selin — a computer science researcher driven by ever-lasting curiosity and caffeine.

+Fun Fact: My name means strong flowing water and is derived from the goddess of the Moon (a.k.a Selene) in Turkish.
+Feel free to pronounce as "Ce"-"leen"!

 My research efforts intersect at efficient Generative Ai and high-performance Machine Learning systems, where I currently explore bringing state-of-the-art Large Language Model inference to resource-constrained GPUs.
 I’m particularly interested in optimizing speculative decoding subfield of language generation and its GPU-specific optimizations.
 My doctoral advisor is [Dr. Deming Chen](https://dchen.ece.illinois.edu/).